Could your baby's crying be colic?

 Colic is a common reason given for a baby crying more than usual.

-However, despite being common, doctors aren't sure exactly what colic is of why some babies become colicky.
+However, despite being common, it isn’t known exactly what colic is or why some babies become colicky.

 Stomach cramp is one likely cause of colic, with the crying stopping briefly then starting again, possibly caused by waves of stomach pain.